Lumpectomy vs. mastectomy

-DURHAM, N.C. - It's a decision more than 232,000 women diagnosed with breast cancer will have to make in this country this year, whether to have a lumpectomy or mastectomy.
+When a woman is diagnosed with breast cancer one of the decisions she might have to make is whether to have the tumor removed through a lumpectomy or a mastectomy.

 A lumpectomy is a less invasive procedure, but it may not be an option for everyone.
 During a lumpectomy doctors are able to remove the tumor while conserving the breast.
 According to BreastCancer.org, a lumpectomy – followed by radiation – is likely to be just as effective as a mastectomy for people who have a tumor under 4 centimeters and for those who only have cancer in one site in their body.

 According to BreastCancer.org, some things people should keep in mind when deciding if a lumpectomy is right for them are: if they want to keep their breasts; if they want their breasts to match as close as possible in size (there are reconstruction techniques available if there is a significant change in breast size after the lumpectomy); and if they will be more anxious about cancer returning if they don’t remove the entire breast.